Military Base Visitor Background Check (Don’t Step on Base Before This)

 This guide outlines what will be checked and what will cause a red flag on a background check.

-To go on any branch military base for a short, one time visit there are specific requirements for identification:
+To go to any branch military base for a short, one-time visit there are specific requirements for identification:

 • CAC (common access card issued by the DoD)